giuliots95/Optimize_pipe_diameter_and_pressure_drop/README.md

  Finally, the best design for each flow rate is represented in the "pipe chart", that the log-log chart commonly used by technicians to speed up pipelines sizing.

+ Note that commonly available pipe charts are provided for specific pipe applications, e.g. for pipes conveying domestic water etc. So, they are valid only for a specific fluid, meaning that fluid properties are implicitly assumed as constants amd also the fluid flow is assumed to be fully turbulent.
+ In this program instead, user can change the fluid properties as desuired (e.g. how does the pipe design change if viscosity is higher than standard?).
+Moreover, no simplifying assumptions on the fluid flow are made to calculate friction coefficient and pressure losses.
+So this program was conceived to provide a more general and less "application dependant" approach to pipe diameter optimization.

  References: